linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 16.08.2023 (announcement Linkspreed TV)
+- 📱💻 Exciting news!
+We're developing an Android app called Linkspreed TV 📺📡 where daily streams about the latest updates from the Linkspreed Group will be broadcasted! 🌟📰 This project is all about the future!
+What features would you like to see in our app?
+Share your thoughts! 💭👇 #LinkspreedTV #AppDevelopment #FutureProjects

 ### 16.08.2023 (announcement Linkspreed Franchise)
 - 📢 What's up, peeps? 🤝 We're back in business, hustling hard on our Linkspreed Franchise business plan! 💼💪 Stay tuned for exciting updates! 😎